mh-o/resume/README.md

 # RESUME
 All of these projects are contained in the folders above - I just wanted to make it easier to sift through.
-Some, but not all of my work has been sorted by the languages/tools/frameworks highlighted below
+Some, but not all of my work has been sorted by the languages/tools/frameworks highlighted below.
 ***
 ## Java
 ![java][java_logo]